How does Deep TMS compare to ECT?

 Does Deep TMS entail any risks?

 BrainsWay Deep TMS treatment has been proven safe and effective, and has no known systemic side effects.
-The most common side effect a temporary, mild headache which can be relieved by over the counter pain medication.
+The most common side effect is a temporary, mild headache which can be relieved by over the counter pain medication.

 How long does Deep TMS treatments take?